-Digi AnywhereUSB/2 reliably attaches my keyboard and mouse to a Windows 10 VMware VM that is also my primary workstation
+Digi AnywhereUSB/2 reliably attaches my keyboard and mouse to Windows 10 VM on a VMware ESXi SuperServer that is also my primary workstation

 Ever since VMware's ESXi 5.1, you've been able to attach a variety of USB devices to your VMs.
 Those devices were attached to either the server the VM is running on, or the client connecting to the VM.
 See also at TinkerTry:

 The thing is, what if you want vMotion?
 That magical ability to move a VM around from server-to-server without losing its connection to a USB device, such as a USB dongle?
 Software protection (licensing) dongles are a common problem in the datacenter.

 Goal - run a VM as a full-featured workstation

 Or, in my case, what if I was trying to do GPU pass through?
 Huh?
 Let me explain.